 Navigable Waters: Lake Superior, Lake Michigan, all natural inland lakes within Wisconsin and all streams, ponds, sloughs, flowages and other waters within the territorial limits of this state, including the Wisconsin portion of boundary waters, which are navigable under the laws of this state.
 Under sec.
 281.35, Wis.
 Stats., notwithstanding any other provision of law or administrative rule promulgated thereunder, shoreland ordinances required under sec.
 59.692, Wis.
 Stats., and Wis.
 Admin.
-Code NR115 do not apply to lands adjacent to farm drainage ditches +f;.
+Code NR115 do not apply to lands adjacent to:

-- a.
-Farm drainage ditches where such lands are not adjacent to a natural navigable stream or river-;and such lands were not navigable streams before ditching; and - b.
-Those parts of such drainage ditches adjacent to such lands were not navigable streams beforeditching; and, - c.
-Such lands are maintained in non structural agricultural use. - (b) Artificially constructed drainage ditches, ponds or stormwater retention basins that are not hydrologically connected to a natural navigable water body
+- a. farm drainage ditches where such lands are not adjacent to a natural navigable stream or river and such lands were not navigable streams before ditching; and - b.
+Artificially constructed drainage ditches, ponds or storm water retention basins that are not hydrologically connected to a natural navigable water body.

-Non-Metallic Mining or Non-Metallic Mining Operation: Operations or activities for the extraction from the earth for sale or use by the operator of mineral aggregates such as stone, sand and gravel, and non-metallic minerals such as asbestos, beryl, clay, feldspar, peat and talc, related operations or activities such as excavation, grading, or drudging if the purpose of those operations or activities is the extraction of mineral aggregates and non-metallic minerals, and related processes such as crushing, screening, scalping, dewatering, and blending."
+Nonmetallic Mining or Nonmetallic Mining Operation: Operations or activities for the extraction from the earth for sale or use by the operator of mineral aggregates such as stone, sand and gravel, and nonmetallic minerals such as asbestos, beryl, clay, feldspar, peat and talc, related operations or activities such as excavation, grading, or drudging if the purpose of those operations or activities is the extraction of mineral aggregates and nonmetallic minerals, and related processes such as crushing, screening, scalping, dewatering and blending.